Bharat Broadband Network: BharatNet Phase-II (Target: March 2023)

 BharatNet Phase-II will connect the remaining nearly 145,000 gram panchayats covering 325,000 villages through an additional 1 million km of optical fibre.
 Phase-II commenced with the union government funding share of ₹340 billion, with the current 250 km per day pace of optical fibre network roll out, which needs to be raised to 500 km per day to achieve the completion target of March 2019.

 DoT will invest ₹107.43 billion on BharatNet in Northeast India, including erecting 6,673 towers to connect 8,621 villages at the cost of ₹53.36 billion and additional 4,240 gram panchayats by satellite broadband connectivity.

 Merger of BSNL and BBNL

-On 27 July 2022, the cabinet decided to merge state-owned Bharat Sanchar Nigam Limited and Bharat Broadband Network Limited.
+On 27 July 2022, the cabinet approved the merger of BBNL with Bharat Sanchar Nigam Limited.
+The merger was complete by late 2022.